 - Within 9 and 10 months a Postgraduate Diploma in Business Administration from London Examinations Board;

-- Within 10 to 18 months an MBA and a Manager du International Business from Pôle Paris Alternance, a Grand Ecole in Paris and a Master in Management from North Borneo University College, Malaysia.
+- In months 10 to 18 prepare and submit your portfolio of evidence and work based project to achieve an MBA plus a Manager du International Business* from Pôle Paris Alternance, a Grand Ecole in Paris.

-- From month 15 to 24 you undertake a research methods module with the University of South Wales and prepare for and submit your dissertation/work-based or strategic project to them to gain an MBA (or Master’s in Leadership and Management).
+- From month 10 you can also undertake a research methods module with the University of South Wales and prepare for and submit your USW management project to gain an MBA (or Master’s in Leadership and Management).

 On completing the and passing the End Point Assessment, apprentices can register for membership with the Institute of Leadership and Management.

 From start to finish this Senior Leader Master’s Degree Apprenticeship and UK Master’s degree should take no more than 24 months and is delivered on a part-time basis, i.e. while the Apprentice continues to work for the business.